Form Follows Feeling

 Acerbis x Astep hosted by Stephanie Thatenhorst

-In the Maxburg by Sepp Ruf, a place emerges for six weeks that unites architecture and staging.
-Acerbis and Astep are presenting themselves together in Munich for the first time, within a space designed by Stephanie Thatenhorst.
+In the Maxburg by Sepp Ruf, a space emerged for six weeks that brought together architecture and scenography.
+Acerbis and Astep presented themselves there for the first time in Munich, sharing an environment designed by Stephanie Thatenhorst.

-From the very first moment, the atmosphere unfolds through color and light.
-Shades of orange, yellow, and blue define the mood – overlapping, refracting through materials, and reflecting in glass and metal.
-The warm lighting brings the space to life, creating a sense of movement and depth.
+Upon entering, visitors encountered an atmosphere shaped by color and light.
+Shades of orange, yellow, and blue defined the mood; they overlapped, broke across materials, and reflected in glass and metal.
+The warm lighting made the space feel alive, creating a sense of movement and depth.

-At the center lies the idea of the in-between space – a place where brands, forms, and materials encounter one another.
-On display are Stephanie Thatenhorst’s personal favorites from Acerbis and Astep, brought together within a shared spatial concept.
+At the center of the installation stood the idea of the “in-between”, a place where brands, forms, and materials met.
+On display were Stephanie Thatenhorst’s personal favorite pieces from Acerbis and Astep, brought together in a cohesive spatial concept.

-The Lokum glass tables are distributed throughout the space, reflecting light in shifting nuances.
-Between them, the Array sofa and the modular Free System by MDF Italia invite visitors to pause and linger.
-Both pieces serve as calm anchor points within the vibrant surroundings.
+The Lokum glass tables were arranged throughout the space, reflecting the light in shifting nuances.
+Between them, the Array sofa and the modular Free System by MDF Italia invited visitors to linger.
+Both pieces served as calm anchor points within the colorful environment.

 A special piece is the Due Più by Acerbis, a re-edition of Nanda Vigo’s 1971 design.